Sector 70, Mohali

-Sector 70 is a residential and historical sector located in Mohali, Punjab.
-It is covered with Mattaur, Sector 71, Sohana, Sector 69 and Phase 7, Mohali.
-There are many parks, around 10, in locality among which famous is Musical Fountain Park for evening stroll and recreation activities.
-There are many residential complex, apartments and societies.
+Sector 70 is a residential and historically significant locality under Mohali, Punjab.
+It is bordered by Mattaur, Sector 71, Mohali, Sohana, Sector 69, as well as Phase 7, Mohali.
+There are around 10 parks in the locality, such as Fountain Park, Folk Valley.

-A historical Gurdwara named Gurdwara Mata Sunder Kaur, commemorates visit of Mata Sundari, Baba Deep Singh and Bhai Mani Singh, is situated in locality and managed by Budha Dal.
-Adjacent Mattaur village, also known as Komagata Maru Nagar is famous for hosting of All India Congress session in 1975 where Mrs Indra Gandhi also attended the session.
+A historic Gurdwara, named Gurdwara Mata Sunder Kaur, commemorates the visits of Guru Gobind Singhji's Wife Mata Sundari, Baba Deep Singh, as well as Bhai Mani Singh.
+It is situated in the locality and is managed by Budha Dal.
+The adjacent village of Mattaur, also known as Komagata Maru Nagar, is noted for hosting an All India Congress session in 1975, which was attended by Indira Gandhi.